xmengkinaxis/CPP/System Design Interview Checklist.md

 * Write-back (write-behind)(cache only): the data is written to cache alone; asynchronously write entry to the data store. pros: low-latency and high-throughput for write-intensive applications. con: risk of data loss; more complex to implement, for its asynchronously writing.  <br>

 ## 11.3 CDN -> How to prepare our assets to deliver faster across the world?
+Real-time and low-latency require

-### real-time and low-latency require--> Replication of servers and server's location close to users (CDN) (PULL vs PUSH)
+* Replication of servers and server's location close to users (CDN)
-real-time (VOIP, video, notification system and real-time feeds) : push (message queue), not pull(expensive in bandwidth and unnecessary load on Servers and DB, not scalable)
+* PULL vs PUSH: real-time (VOIP, video, notification system and real-time feeds) : push (message queue), not pull(expensive in bandwidth and unnecessary load on Servers and DB, not scalable)
-The process of pushing a post to all the followers is called fanout.
-The push fanout is called fanout-on-write, while the pull fanout is called fanout-on-load.
-A combination of 'push to notify and 'pull for serving' <br>

-use HTTP long polling or webSocket<br>
-(Normal/Periodical poll : have a delay on client , waste bandwidth, keep the server busy; client<-bandwidth->server)<br>
-Push can give a lot of improvement in latencies, throughput, and performances<br>

-News feed.<br>
-Pull: Pro: mobile does not waste data plan, con: not real-time/in-time, most requests will result in an empty response<br>
-Push: need main a long poll request; Con: celebrity users who has millions of followers, the server pushes update too frequently<br>
-Hybrid: the users who have a high number of followers to a pull-based model and only push data to those who have a few hundred/thousand follows; or the server pushes update to all the users not more than a certain frequency and letting users with a lot of updates to pull data regularly<br>

 ## 11.4 Cache, Scale, and Shard result
 ### cache result==> low latency, high throughput and high available (if db server is down for a while)